-When you use the services of a PPO Provider, you are responsible for paying the applicable Copayment or Coinsurance (based on the Provider's negotiated fee) for the service or supply, subject to the Deductible and any Plan limitations or exclusions.
+When you use the services of a PPO Provider, you are responsible for paying the applicable Copayment or Coinsurance (based on the Provider's negotiated fee) for the service or supply, subject to any Plan limitations or exclusions.
 PPO Providers cannot Balance Bill you for any charges exceeding the Contract Rates.